yegor256/blog/_drafts/one-rule.md

 "way more" than one.
 Besides which, they could be shortened without loss of meaning.
 Thus, I have to decide whether to make them all _much_ longer than one word or shorten them all to a single one.
-The second choice is always preferrable:
+The second choice is always preferable:

 {% highlight text %}
 - article